 - 1336 Gordon Street – 46 Residential Units – Completed in 2019

 - 1440 Gordon Street – 42 Residential Units – Completed in 2020

 - 3675 Dunn Street – 17 Residential Units – Completed in 2019

 - 1446 Tamarind Street – 42 Residential Units – Completed in 2019

-PUBLIC SAFETY (ERRCS) IN THE CITY OF LA & CITY'S SPECIFIC REQUIREMENTS
+PUBLIC SAFETY REQUIREMENT IN THE CITY OF LA

 As mentioned earlier, the City of Los Angeles has the most stringent requirements attached to Public Safety.
 While all municipalities have adopted the general guidelines with regards to how much signal is required and where the City of LA has additional mandates which most of its inspectors are aware of and enforce.
 Currently, the following is what we know is required as of Sep 2018: